moayadsameer/content-ops-starter/content/pages/index.md

       text: Business Consulting
       color: text-dark
       type: TitleBlock
-    subtitle: Be in good company
+    subtitle: 'Built on Precision, Powered by Trust'
     text: >
       We manage every phase of your project with expertise — from design approvals to final handover.
 Our team ensures clear communication, strict